cruxyoung/5615_P03B/README.md

 fig 0/1/2<br/>
 To start machine learning:<br/>
 eg. ml 4 5 6 7 0  (the number is the index of feature when you print the feature, the last number 0 is the chosen label)<br/>
+To view the influence function diagram based on "supermarket.csv",use:<br/>
+influ_fig